 • It is recommended that you maintain evidence of completion of continuining professional development activites.
 This may include, but is not limited to, certificates of achievement, links to/citations for publications, URLs for websites, etc. that demoinstrate your participation in the activity.

-• Individuals who do not meet traditional eligibility requirements (e.g., foreign-trained professionals in Canada) may contact csrt@csrt.com
+Individuals who do not meet these traditional eligibility criteria may contact the CSRT (csrt@csrt.com).